-1.1.
+1.2.
 Isosurfaces

 Engineers often start an analysis of CFD simulation data using techniques to visualize the flow at the surface in order to get a first impression of the simulation results.
 The next logical step is to investigate the properties of the flow inside the volume.
-Slices are commonly used, but visualizing 3D characteristics of the flow like swirl can be difficult with 2D slices.
+Two-dimensional slices are commonly used, but visualizing 3D characteristics of the flow like swirl can be difficult with 2D slices.
 Engineers are interested in visualization techniques that provide insight into the spatial dimension orthogonal to the slice as well.

 Isosurfaces are a visualization tool used routinely by mechanical engineers to investigate the properties of the flow inside a 3D volume.
 The shape of an isosurface can give the engineer insight into its 3D characteristics.
 One reason engineers use isosurfaces, as opposed to say streamsurfaces, is because they are so common.
 They feel very comfortable with isosurfaces because, like isolines, they are very familiar.
+We even see isolines in our daily weather reports.
 The mechanical engineers we spoke to are not as familiar with the notion of a streamsurface and even less its interpretation.